kcudding/ecotheory.github.io/teach/density-dependent.md

 $$ r = \frac{dN}{dtN} $$

-Of all the ways that the per capita growth rate could decrease with increasing population density, We consider the simplest scenario that this relationship is linear.
+Of all the ways that the per capita growth rate could decrease with increasing population density, we consider the simplest scenario in which this relationship is linear.
 Now we have:

 $$ \frac{dN}{dtN} = r_0(1-\frac{N}{K})$$

-where $1-\frac{N}{K}$ describes the negative effect increasing population density have on the per capita growth rate.
+where $1-\frac{N}{K}$ describes the negative effects an increasing population density has on the per capita growth rate.

 Re-arrange the above equation and we have the **continuous logistic growth model**: